Taro Island: Government

 Taro Island is the capital of the Choiseul Province, which was created in 1992.
 Jackson Kiloe was elected premier of the island in 1999.

 Infrastructure

 The island had a hospital, police station, school, courthouse, and four churches in 2015.
 There are three streets.
 Choiseul Bay Airport is located on the island and is serviced by Solomon Airlines.
 24-hour access to electricity first occurred on the island in the 2010s after solar panels were installed.

 Demographics

 There were around 600 permanent residents in 2015.
 In 2019, the island had a population of 800 to 1,200.
+There were 1,053 residents in Taro As of 2019.